Sexual Health Services Tayside & FAQ

 We know that confidentiality is really important to you when you’re looking for sexual health and relationships information and going to a service

-- Tayside sexual and reproductive health provides a predominantly booked appointment service.
-To avoid disappointment Please do not drop-in to the sexual health clinic.
+- Tayside Sexual and Reproductive Health Services provides a predominantly booked appointment service.
+To avoid disappointment please do not drop-in to the sexual health clinic.

 - When you phone for an appointment you will be asked some questions by a sexual health nurse which will help us decide when you should be seen or if we need to refer you to another service.